 Now you are ready to click “search flights”.

 Then when you click on an airfare it will show you the cheapest day to travel that route in the month you choose.
-If your super flexible with dates you can even choose the cheapest month and so you get the cheapest airfare in the whole year!
+If you’re super flexible with dates you can even choose the cheapest month button and so you get the cheapest airfare in the whole year!

-As you can see in the example below the cheapest flight from Brisbane to New York in the month of September is $643 on the 19th of September , whilst the most expensive flight for the same month is $1027 on the 27 September , only 8 days later.
-That’s a saving of $384.
-Now think about if that is a family of 4 – that is a saving of $1536.
+As you can see in the example below the cheapest flight from Brisbane to Tokyo in the month of January is $358 on the 18th of January, whilst the most expensive flight for the same month is more than three times the price at $1238 on the 5 January, 2 weeks prior.
+That’s a saving of $880.
+Now think about if that is a family of 4 – that is a saving of $3520.

 Now of course we have not yet checked the flight time for these flights, how many stops it makes, where it stops or the airline.
 All of these things will factor into the actual flight you choose.